UK regulator fines five banks $1.7 billion after currency rigging probe

-LONDON Britain fined five major banks including UBS UBSN.VX and Citigroup (C.N) 1.1 billion pounds ($1.75 billion) for failings in currency trading in a landmark settlement after a scandal that has roiled the world's largest market.
+LONDON Britain fined five major banks including UBS and Citigroup 1.1 billion pounds for failings in currency trading in a landmark settlement after a scandal that has roiled the world's largest market.

-HSBC (HSBA.L), Royal Bank of Scotland (RBS.L) and JP Morgan (JPM.N) also settled UK allegations of failures after a year-long probe that has put the largely unregulated $5 trillion-a-day market on a tighter leash with dozens of dealers suspended or fired.
+HSBC, Royal Bank of Scotland and JP Morgan also settled UK allegations of failures after a year-long probe that has put the largely unregulated $5 trillion-a-day market on a tighter leash with dozens of dealers suspended or fired.

 Switzerland's UBS took the lion's share of the joint penalty, paying $371 million.
 U.S. banks Citigroup and JPMorgan were fined $358 million and $352 million respectively and HSBC paid $343 million and RBS $344 million.